-With the Florida Gators preparing for their second game of the 2011 season (Sept.
-10 vs. UAB), offensive coordinator Charlie Weis met with the media on Tuesday to discuss Saturday’s 41-3 victory over Florida Atlantic and the team’s upcoming game.
+As the Florida Gators prepare for their second-straight road test on Oct.
+4 against the No. 24 Auburn Tigers, offensive coordinator Charlie Weis met with the media on Tuesday to discuss Saturday’s loss and the upcoming contest in Auburn, AL.

 NOTES AND QUOTES

 » On freshman QBs Driskel and Jacoby Brissett: “I like both these guys.
 I like them a lot.
 I don’t like one of them a lot.
 I like both of them a lot.
 They both have attributes to be a very good quarterback. […] I’d love Brantley to be here this week, but you can only play one quarterback at a time.
 Right now my job is to make sure I just get those guys ready to go.”